eraofchaos/eraofchaos.github.io/artifacts/Shield of the Yawning Dead.md

 ---
-title: "Artifacts - Armour of the Damned - Shield of the Yawning Dead"
+title: "Artifacts - Armor of the Damned - Shield of the Yawning Dead"
 permalink: /artifacts/Shield of the Yawning Dead/
-excerpt: "Era of Chaos  Armour of the Damned - Shield of the Yawning Dead.
+excerpt: "Era of Chaos  Armor of the Damned - Shield of the Yawning Dead.
 A shield assembled from undead bones.
-One of the components of the Armour of the Damned."
+One of the components of the Armor of the Damned."
-last_modified_at: 2021-05-28
+last_modified_at: 2021-06-03
 locale: en
 ref: "Shield of the Yawning Dead.md"
 toc: false